 The Leapfrog Hospital Safety Grade places each measure into one of two domains: (1) Process/Structural Measures or (2) Outcome Measures, each accounting for 50 percent of the overall score.

 - Process Measures represent how often a hospital gives patients recommended treatment for a given medical condition or procedure.
 For example, “Responsiveness of hospital staff” looks at patients’ feedback on how long it takes for a staff member to respond when they request help.
 Structural Measures represent the environment in which patients receive care.
 For example, “Doctors order medications through a computer” represents whether a hospital uses a special computerized system to prevent errors when prescribing medications.

 - Outcome Measures represent what happens to a patient while receiving care.
 For example, “Dangerous object left in patient’s body” measures how many times a patient undergoing surgery had a dangerous foreign object, like a sponge or tool, left in his or her body.

 A hospital must have enough safety data available for our experts to issue them a letter grade.
-Hospitals missing more than nine process measures or more than five outcome measures are not graded.
+Hospitals missing more than six process measures, more than five outcome measures, or PSI90 are not graded.
 All hospitals are encouraged to voluntarily report additional safety data through the Leapfrog Hospital Survey, but they are not required to do so to receive a Safety Grade.

 At this time, we are unable to assign a grade to military or VA hospitals, critical access hospitals, specialty hospitals, children’s hospitals, outpatient surgery centers, etc. Our experts are studying ways to rate them in the future.